-This holiday is graded easy to moderate overall, with the 7 and 8 day tours graded moderate, due to a couple of longer days.
-Daily walking distances very between 8 - 20 miles.
+This holiday is graded easy to moderate overall, with the 7 and 8 day and the Great Glen Escape tours graded moderate, due to a couple of longer days.
+Daily walking distances very between 8-20 miles.
 Some days will be more challenging than others and the terrain will be varied with some rough and rugged footpaths.
 There are ascents and descents involved, so a good level of fitness will be required.
-For fitter walkers the High Route will appeal, which affords particularly spectacular views from the Great Glen Way.
+For fitter walkers the High Route will appeal, which affords particularly spectacular views.

 The High Route

-In Summer 2014, through a £1 million project, the Forestry Commission Scotland created over 10 miles (16km) of waymarked Great Glen ‘High Route’ above Loch Ness.
-These new options take you above the treeline and offer fantastic views than the traditional route, with some challenging gradients and a new summit at 422m (1385ft) on Creag Dhearg.
+Through a £1 million project, the Forestry Commission Scotland created over 10 miles (16km) of waymarked Great Glen ‘High Route’ above Loch Ness.
+These options take you above the treeline and offer more fantastic views than the traditional route, with some challenging gradients and a new summit at 422m (1385ft) on Creag Dhearg.

 The route is well way marked and easy to follow.
-We supply a detailed map and guidebook so you will easily manage to find your way.
+All the walks on this itinerary are available in the Macs Adventure Smartphone App.
+We also supply a map and guidebook so you will easily manage to find your way.